MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Methods and Functions Programming 1 EdStem Lesson.md

 ## Parameters and Parameter Lists

-The parameter list defines what data the method expects, particularly in terms of the types, and also declares what variable names will be used inside the method to refer to that data.
+The parameter list defines what [[data]] the method expects, particularly in terms of the types, and also declares what variable names will be used inside the method to refer to that [[data]].

 The list is effectively a comma separated set of variable declarations.
-The variables declared exist only inside the method (though the data may exist outside as well), and they are removed once the method terminates.
+The variables declared exist only inside the method (though the [[data]] may exist outside as well), and they are removed once the method terminates.

 The number and ordering of the parameters is strict, and the compiler will only allow a method call if the values pass to the method match in order, number and type.
 The compiler will not fill in any blanks, and unlike several other languages, Java does not allow default values for parameters.

 In fact, the type, order and number are how Java figures out which method to run, because something Java does allow is reusing the same method name, this is called _method overloading_ or _ad-hoc polymorphism_.
-You have actually already seen this repeatedly, though didn't know it - if you call `System.out.println(...)` with data of different types in place of the `...`, you're actually calling different version of the method.
+You have actually already seen this repeatedly, though didn't know it - if you call `System.out.println(...)` with [[data]] of different types in place of the `...`, you're actually calling different version of the method.
 In fact `PrintStream` (that's the actual class that gives `System.out` it's type) has [10 versions](https://docs.oracle.com/javase/10/docs/api/java/io/PrintStream.html) of `println` for different parameter lists.

 Building on our previous example, we can overload the `isFactor` and `printFactors` methods to do a common factor computation: